stts-se/buckwalter-converter/README.md

-# buckwalter-converter
-A javascript component for transliteration of Arabic and Farsi text
+Javascript components for transliteration of Arabic and Farsi text

 ## Arabic | Buckwalter